 - Schools monitored under OAC 210:10-13-21(c)(2) are notified in writing that they will be monitored at least 20 working days before the opening of the testing window. - Districts Desk Monitored under the five-year cycle: The superintendent of the school district is notified in writing at least 10 working days before the opening of the testing window that the school district will be Desk Monitored during the upcoming testing window. - Districts On-site Monitored under the five-year cycle: The superintendent of the school district is notified in writing at least 5 working days before the opening of the testing window that the school district will be On-site Monitored during the upcoming testing window. - All documentation and evidence must be submitted to OSDE by the due date specified on the Office of Assessments Desk and On-site Monitoring Checklist.
-The district's failure to submit documentation by the specified due date will result in a determination of non-compliance. - OSDE begins reviewing district evidence after the specified due date on the Desk and On-site Monitoring Checklist.
-During the review process, OSDE may contact the district to request missing documents. - OSDE provides preliminary monitoring determinations of "Compliance," a temporary status of "Conditional Compliance," or "Non-compliance" to the superintendent and DTC within 12 weeks after the due date on the Desk and On-site Monitoring Checklist.
+The district's failure to submit documentation by the specified due date may result in a determination of non-compliance. - OSDE begins reviewing district evidence after the specified due date on the Desk and On-site Monitoring Checklist.
+During the review process, OSDE may contact the district to request missing documents. - OSDE provides preliminary monitoring determinations of "Compliance," a temporary status of "Conditional Compliance," or "Non-compliance" to the superintendent and DTC by November 1st of the calendar year.
 A letter is sent to the district to inform the district of their preliminary determination.

-- The temporary status of a Conditional Compliance defaults to Non-compliance at the end of the calendar year.
+- Districts may follow up with OSDE regarding their preliminary determination. - The temporary status of a Conditional Compliance defaults to Non-compliance at the end of the calendar year.
 Applicable districts are notified in writing. - All determinations are considered final at the end of the calendar year.
 OSDE will notify the districts of their final determination.